-Our teenagers need to get to grips with the fact that overseas, there are no helpers to run a forgotten book to class.
+Our kids need to get to grips with the fact that overseas, there are no helpers to run a forgotten book to class.
 Teens wouldn’t be caught calling us ‘mummy’, and shoes need to be worn at ALL times.
 There are also serious issues to prep for: no one wants to have to warn their kids about stranger danger, muggings and *shudder* worse.
-But, are we doing our kiddos a disservice by not arming them with the less savoury aspects of life beyond Singapore?
+But are we doing our kids a disservice by not arming them with the less savoury aspects of life beyond Singapore?

 What happens when our kids move overseas?

-With a teenager approaching 17-years-old, a future relocation is always on my mind.
+With a teenager approaching 17 years old, relocation is always on my mind.
 He wants to join the police force when he’s older – a career which I know will be great for him in all respects except one.
 How can he be a street-savvy copper in London when he hasn’t got the faintest idea of how tough the UK can be?
-He has lived here since he was five-years-old and his idea of wild ‘n’ crazy is choosing spicy noodles over chicken ones in 7/11.
+He has lived here since he was five years old, and his idea of wild ‘n’ crazy is choosing spicy noodles over chicken ones in 7/11.
 He has NO idea what teens of his age can – and do – get up to in England.
-So how is he going to chase down hardened crims when he can barely chase down his mop of unruly hair?
+So how is he going to chase down hardened criminals when he can barely chase down his mop of unruly hair?
 We are going to have to prepare him for life overseas and toughen him up, stat.

 Can we turn them into street-wise kids?